ChengdaXu/android-interview-questions/README.md

 * **What are the best practices for using text in Android?**

 * **How to implement Dark mode in any application?**
+    - Use theme
+    - Compose handles it by Material design.
+Color choices for the light and dark themes are defined in the IDE-generated Theme.kt file.

 #### Memory Optimizations

 * **What is the `onTrimMemory()` method?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_softwareengineer-androiddev-android-activity-7267752779727679488--kk4)
+    - The onTrimMemory() callback method notifies your app of memory-related events, enabling you to release some memory, such as by clearing your in-memory cache

 * **How to identify and fix OutOfMemory issues?**
+    - Identify: look for java.lang.OutOfMemoryError or OutOfMemoryException in logcat
+    - Common issue:
+        - context leak
+        - unreleased resources, e.g unclosed InputStream

 * **How do you find memory leaks in Android applications?**
+    - Android studio profiler

 #### Battery Life Optimizations

 * **How to reduce battery usage in an android application?**
+    - **Optimize Background Processes**
+      - Use `WorkManager`/`JobScheduler` to schedule deferrable tasks when the device is idle, charging, or on Wi-Fi.
+      - Avoid long-running background services; use foreground services only for user-aware tasks (e.g., music playback).
+      - Adapt to Doze Mode by deferring non-critical tasks and using `setAndAllowWhileIdle()` for essential alarms.

+    - **Efficient Network Usage**
+      - Batch network requests to reduce radio wakeups.
+      - Use efficient formats like Protocol Buffers and enable GZIP compression.
+      - Leverage caching to minimize redundant data fetches.
+      - Prefer Firebase Cloud Messaging (FCM) push over polling.

+    - **Location Management**
+      - Use `FusedLocationProviderClient` with `PRIORITY_LOW_POWER` for coarse location updates.
+      - Unregister location listeners when the app is in the background.
+      - Limit update frequency by increasing intervals between location requests.

+    - **Sensor and Wakelock Usage**
+      - Release sensors (e.g., accelerometer, gyroscope) when the app is backgrounded.
+      - Minimize `WakeLock` usage and release immediately after task completion.

+    - **UI and CPU Optimization**
+      - Optimize layouts to reduce overdraw and use `ConstraintLayout`.
+      - Limit heavy animations and profile CPU usage with Android Studio Profiler.
+      - Use thread pools (`ExecutorService`) to manage background threads efficiently.

 * **What is Doze?
 What about App Standby?** - [Learn from here](https://developer.android.com/training/monitoring-device-state/doze-standby)
+    - Doze: Doze reduces battery consumption by deferring background CPU and network activity for apps when the device is unused for long periods of time.
+    - App standby: App Standby defers background network activity for apps with no recent user activity.

 * **What is `overdraw`?** - [Learn from here](https://developer.android.com/topic/performance/rendering/overdraw.html)
+    - overdraw: an app draws the same pixel more than once within a single frame
+    - fix overdraw:
+        - Remove unnecessary backgrounds in layouts: An unnecessary background might not be visible because it's completely covered by everything the app is drawing on top of it.
+For example, the system might completely cover a parent's background when it draws child views on top of it.
+        - Flatten the view hierarchy.
+        - Reduce transparency: reduce the number of transparent objects you render.

 #### Supporting Different Screen Sizes